Robotawi/rrr-arm/README.md

 **Notice** that the model doesn't have any tags that make possible to interface its links and joints with Gazebo.
 Those elements are usually included in `<gazebo>` tag and they will come in the next step.

-## 2. Interface the robot with Gazebo
+## 2. Simulating the robot in Gazebo
 Dynamic simulators are very important for many reasons, like the validation of the robot design, actuators sizing, and motion planning performance.

 In the following part, I will add the required Gazebo tags to the xacro mode to prepare the model to be simulated in Gazebo.
 Then, launch files to load all the components to start the simulation in an empty Gazebo world as well as a normal world are included.
 The first thing is to add a `view_robot_gazebo_empty_world.launch` and `view_robot_gazebo_world.launch` file in the robot package `rrr_arm/launch` directory